-1.3.2 The first stage was focused very much on gathering evidence to better understand the local needs and desires.
-This was done through raising awareness in 2019 (through briefing each Parish Meeting in the May, and a stand at the Chesil Fayre in August 2019) followed by surveys of residents, local businesses, service providers and also working with technical experts to look at the pros and cons of the possible development sites and to develop bespoke design guidance for our area.
+1.3.1 The possibility of producing a Neighbourhood Plan for the area was first discussed at a Public Meeting held on 22 October 2018 in Portesham Village Hall.
+It was agreed that work on a Neighbourhood Plan should get underway, and a Steering Group was set up comprising volunteers from the four parishes and Parish Council Representatives.
+The first Neighbourhood Plan Steering Group stand at the Chesil Fayre in August 2019) followed by surveys of residents, local businesses, service providers and also working with technical experts to look at the pros and cons of the possible development sites and to develop bespoke design guidance for our area.
 This culminated in Autumn 2021 with the 'Options' consultation, which took a stock-check in terms of the work we had done and asked local residents to tell us what they felt about the options for development in the area.
 Whilst we need to make sure this plan delivers sustainable development, it also needs to have the full support of the community, which will be tested through a referendum.
 More information about these early consultations is in section 3.